Gilgamesh60/Binding_affinity_predictor/README.md

 ## Future works :

 There is lot I want to do for this project :

-i) I want to launch a webapp that can be used to predict binding affinity for any protein-ligand pair. ii) I want to expand this repo to other protein-ligand datasets like KIBA,DAVIS and DUD-E. iii) One of the main problems here is the fact that the binding affinity is calculated under fixed circumstances.
+1. I want to launch a webapp that can be used to predict binding affinity for any protein-ligand pair
+2. I want to expand this repo to other protein-ligand datasets like KIBA,DAVIS and DUD-E.
+3. One of the main problems here is the fact that the binding affinity is calculated under fixed circumstances.
 In the PDBBIND dataset, binding affinity is calculated under normal conditions (Solvent=Water, T=293 K, P=101.3 kPa, pH=7.4).
 But affinity is heavily dependent on the solvent, pH, temperature, dissolved salts, etc. So in order to use this model commercially, it is important to integrate such parameters in the model too.
 So I plan to look into this problem too.